 Moving Forward: Common Ground & Reunification

-In our decades of experience helping teens and families through our therapeutic wilderness programs, we have found that patterns of behavior within the family system lead to a repeating cycle of blame, guilt, and frustration.
+In our decades of experience helping teens, young adults and families through our therapeutic wilderness programs, we have found that patterns of behavior within the family system lead to a repeating cycle of blame, guilt, and frustration.
 The goal is not to determine where it all began but to help the student and the family break the cycle and begin the path towards healthier, happier relationships.

 We believe working with the family “system” is a vital part of breaking the cycle in our student’s habits and behaviors.
 We offer many programs for Trails families including Family Workshops, Family Reunification, and Common Ground programs.

 A few weeks into their child’s stay, parents experience the Trails wilderness program and work to build skills for a healthier family system.
 After completion of the Workshop, parents join a new set of parents on the weekly Family Calls for a different level of support.

 Your family will attend a two-day graduation experience led by staff and licensed therapists.
 Graduation allows both you and your child to practice and share the new skills that everyone has learned during their Trails Carolina experience.

 Common Ground is an optional five-day family program for parents, siblings, and your Trails student.

 Trails wilderness training and therapy includes assessments, which allow families to quickly and effectively target areas of strengths and growth opportunities.
 It’s been said that unless you know where you are, you can’t truly know where you are heading.
 This can oftentimes be a crucial step in understanding the entire family dynamic and starting everyone down the road to success.